Bootstrap core Habitat packages

 Bootstrap Builder in an airgapped environment

-You can’t transfer packages directly to Habitat Builder in an airgapped environment using pkg-sync
+You can’t transfer packages directly to Habitat Builder in an airgapped environment using pkg-sync,

 so instead you have to download packages from the public Habitat Builder and upload them to your airgapped deployment.